 The Expert Witness Profiler provides information on an expert’s testimonial history.
 If you are a valuation expert involved in litigation, it can be very helpful to have information on your opposing expert’s testimonial history.
 You can run the preliminary report and provide it to the attorney and then decide if it’s it makes sense to invest in one of the other reports.

-The Expert Witness Profiler is the most comprehensive and cost-effective background report on an expert witness in the United States today.
-If you are engaged in valuation litigation it’s an invaluable tool for both the valuator and the attorney.
+The Expert Witness Profiler Preliminary Screening Report is part of your BVDataworld subscription and is provided with no additional fee.
+There are two other reports, for an additional free, that provide a comprehensive and cost-effective background report on expert witness in the United States making it an invaluable tool for both the valuator and the attorney.

 The Expert Witness Profiler is comprised of three separate reports:

-#1: Preliminary Screening Report (Included in your subscription)
+- Preliminary Screening Report (Included in your BVDataWorld subscription)

-The preliminary screen reports covers fifteen data sources and shows how many hits there are in each of the data sources for the expert witness the report is being run on.
+The preliminary screen reports cover fifteen data sources and shows how many hits there are in each of the data sources for the expert witness.
 Of special note are the two data sources that are related to challenges and exclusions.
-The challenge section covers twenty three challenge areas beyond the Daubert challenges.
+The challenge section covers twenty 23 challenge areas beyond the Daubert challenges.

-The following show a sample preliminary screening report:
+The following shows a sample preliminary screening report:

-Arguably the most critical aspect of expert witness due diligence is the assessment of an expert witness’s prior history of being challenged/ excluded/ critiqued by the court as a result of his or her qualifications or methodology.
+Arguably the most critical aspect of expert witness due diligence is the assessment of an expert witness’ prior history of being challenged/ excluded/ critiqued by the court because of his or her qualifications or methodology.